 No benches but I've heard it will be the Boys Scout project.
 Meanwhile, bring along a chair.

 ATV trail is pretty close to Hole 5.
 Kicking up dirt and making noises.
 Luckily it's a pretty easy hole unless you decide to do a thumber and lose your disc.

 Other Thoughts: City park, pay a dollar for entrance.
 Watch your speeding in the area, cops are always hiding.

 8 of 8 people found this review helpful.

 One of the best in DFW

-Cons: Hole number 9 has a parking lot located to the right of the tees.
-Both the tees have you throwing over that due to the tree to the left.
+Cons: Hole number 9 has a parking lot located to the right of the tees. the short tee has you throwing over that due to the tree to the left.
 I had to throw directly over a parked vehicle, and from the short tees you're close enough to do significant damage if you're shot is accidentally a bit low.
-Hole number 17 seems a bit rough, like it isn't quite finished yet.
-It's not a bad hole, it just needs a bit of work.
-(I've been told this hole looks much better now, but I haven't been back yet to see.)
-I've been told that there are still no tee signs, something that surprises me, I'd expected those to show up soon.

 Other Thoughts: This really is one of the best courses in the DFW area now.
 I'd say in my opinion, it's the best that I've played in this area.
 I'd be very surprised if I didn't see it move up the ratings very quickly.

 10 of 10 people found this review helpful.